In this article, we’ll tell you …

 • … how to avoid losing your hard-earned holiday cash to shady ATMs

-A pocketful of sunshine (and foreign cash)
+Foreign currencies abroad: a pocketful of sunshine (and cash)

 If you live in Switzerland, you have the privilege of coexisting with the world’s soundest currency.
 However, as soon as you cross the Swiss border, the franc won’t get you very far.
 So, for better or for worse, you’ll need to introduce your wallet or your debit card to another currency – unless your plans for this summer happen to be a road trip from Basel to Bern.